smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 When `SELECT *` is used, each common join column appears only once in the result.
 Columns that are not common to both inputs are returned separately.

-Several database systems, including Oracle, MySQL, and PostgreSQL, support NATURAL JOIN.
+Several database systems, including Oracle, MySQL, and PostgreSQL, support `NATURAL JOIN`.
 SQL Server does not support the syntax directly.

 Natural joins are often discouraged for the following reasons: